justxi/rocm/README.md

 -> https://github.com/RadeonOpenCompute/ROCm

-**Attention: With version 2.x of ROCm the ebuilds will be renamed to comply with the Gentoo naming rules.**
+**Attention: With version 2.x of ROCm the ebuilds will be renamed to comply with the Gentoo naming rules.**<br>
 **Please report all problems here first, if you tried one or more ebuilds.**

 The following table shows all ebuilds tested in this repository (2019-04-15):